At the beginning of William Faulkner’s Absalom, Absalom! we are told that the sparrows were coming and going in a random gust.

 “Scott overlooks another possible factor: religious belief.
 The discovery of the Neolithic hill-top sanctuary of Göbekli Tepe in southern Turkey in 1994 went against the grain of conventional archaeological understanding of the Neolithic.
 Here, around 11,000 years ago, hunter-gatherers had constructed a vast complex of massive decorated stone pillars in exactly the same place that domesticated strains of wheat had evolved.”

+Against the grain, indeed.
 Well, religious belief certainly makes sense, especially when we change the definition to include being addicted to a hallucinogenic toxin that transformed reality by generating an adaptive mutation that in turn changed what it means to be human.

 And consider the following (emphasis, again added):